Ngāti Raukawa–Ngāti Kahu-pungapunga War: Te Arawa intervention

 The Te Arawa tribal confederation of the Bay of Plenty now intervened.
+The Tainui and Arawa versions agree that Te Arawa attacked Ngāti Raukawa on the Upper Waikato River and that Raukawa responded with a raid to Lake Rotorua.
+Otherwise, their accounts are very different.

+Tainui accounts

-Jones suggests that they were worried about Whāita continuing into their lands or that they had marriage ties with the Ngāti Kahu-pungapunga.
+Jones reports a Tainui version.
+He suggests that Te Arawa were worried about Whāita continuing into their lands or that they had marriage ties with the Ngāti Kahu-pungapunga.
 Whāita defeated the Te Arawa forces that had entered Ngāti Kahu-pungapunga lands and pursued them into Te Arawa land, where however, his forces were routed and forced to flee for the Waikato River, with Te Arawa in pursuit.
 At Te Whana-a-Whāita ('The springing back of Whāita'), Whāita rallied the troops and defeated Te Arawa.
 This place remained the boundary between Tainui and Te Arawa thereafter.

 According to Gudgeon, Whāita's illness had prevented him from joining the expedition against Te Arawa, which he says was led by Tama-te-hura and reached Waikuta on the shores of Lake Rotorua before Te Arawa turned the force back, took Tama-te-hura prisoner, and killed Pipito.
-He says that the leader of the Arawan forces was Ariari-te-rangi, son of Hinemoa and Tūtānekai.
+He says that the leader of the Arawa forces was Ariari-te-rangi, son of Hinemoa and Tūtānekai.
 In this account the Te Arawa pursued the Tainui forces all the way back to Te Whana-a-Whāita, where Whāita rallied them, as in Jones' version.
 While this was happening, Wairangi's force passed Te Wawa, killed the rangatira Whakahi at Te Pae-o-Turawau, and killed Korouamaku at Te Ngautuku, near Ātiamuri.